anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 {{< /code >}}

 1. `Make_global` generates a new unique singleton logging module.
 It can be useful for libraries to generate a unique Logger instead of pushing content to the application's global logger (`Log.Global`)
-2. Unique identifier that associates log tags within an execution context's local storage.
+2. A unique identifier that associates log tags within an execution context's local storage.
-3. When merging the existing tags within an execution context's local storage with user provided tags, we always favor the user provided tag if there's a clash between its key and an existing key within the local storage.
+3. When merging the existing tags within an execution context's local storage with user-provided tags, we always favor the user-provided tag if there's a clash between its key and an existing key within the local storage.
-4. `with_tags` runs the user provided function within an execution context where the local storage contains tag list created after merging the user provided tags with the existing tags (if any) within the call site's current execution context.
+4. `with_tags` runs the user-provided function within an execution context where the local storage contains a tag list created after merging the user-provided tags with the existing tags (if any) within the call site's current execution context.
-5. `log_transform` is called by Async's logging system and gives us the opportunity to transform a log message by automatically attaching log tags if some tags exist in the execution context's local storage.
-The transform merges the local storage's tags with any new tags provided directly at the call site of a log message.
+5. `log_transform` is called by Async's logging system and allows us to transform a log message by automatically attaching log tags if some tags exist in the execution context's local storage.
+The transform merges the tags within the local storage with any new tags provided directly at the call site of a log message.
-6. `with_transaction` generates a new random transaction ID, and runs the user provided function within an execution context with a trace id tag stored in its local storage.
+6. `with_transaction` generates a new random transaction ID and runs the user-provided function within an execution context with a trace id tag stored in its local storage.

 Example showing the use of these new logging utilities: